polychromatist/tree-sitter-motoko/README.md

 ### why

 - I want to understand the Motoko language.
 - There is no tree-sitter grammar.
+Some text editors rely on tree-sitter integration.